JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-2/index.md

 ----

 * In the first article we described how we [load and display data with hooks](../).
-* **In this second article we'll learn how to change remote data with hooks.**÷
+* **In this second article we'll learn how to change remote data with hooks.**
 * In the third article we'll see how to [share data between components with React Context](../) without using globals, singletons or resorting to state management libraries like MobX or Redux.

 ----

-The final code can be found on [this GitHub repo](https://github.com/JulianG/minimal-state-management-demo).
-It's TypeScript, but the type annotations are minimal.
+The final code can be found in this [GitHub repo](https://github.com/JulianG/minimal-state-management-demo).
+It's TypeScript, but the type annotations are minimal. **Also, please note this is not production code.** In order to focus on state management, may other aspects have not been considered (e.g. [Dependency Invertion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) or optimisation).

 ## Changing Remote Data with Hooks

-Remember our list of games? **There's a new requirement:** We want to let the user mark each game as "finished".
+We have our list of games from the previous article. **Now there's a new requirement:** We want to let the user mark each game as "finished".
 When they do, we send the changes to the server right away.

 ![my favourite commodore 64 games](./game-list-btn.png)